defineprogramming/phindapidocs/README.md

 ## Disclaimer

 This documentation is for educational purposes only.
-It may be incorrect, outdated, or missing features.
+It may be incorrect, outdated, or be missing features.
 Some aspects are unconfirmed, such as the request option parameters.

 ## What is Phind?